rolling-scopes-school/tasks/angular/tasks/angular-team-task/PROJECT_MUSIC.md

 ### 1. Playlists

-- Список пользовательских плейлистов: название, количество треков, общая длительность.
+- List of user playlists: name, track count, total duration.
-- Кнопка «Создать плейлист» — открывает форму создания.
+- A "Create playlist" button — opens the creation form.
-- Клик по плейлисту — открывает список треков плейлиста с возможностью воспроизведения, удаления треков, изменения порядка.
+- Clicking a playlist opens the track list with options to play, remove tracks, and reorder.

 ### 2. Playlist Management

-- Форма создания/редактирования плейлиста: название (обязательно), описание (опционально).
+- Playlist creation/editing form: name (required), description (optional).
-- Добавление треков через inline-поиск: поле ввода → результаты → кнопка «добавить».
+- Adding tracks via inline search: input field → results → "add" button.
-- Плейлист должен содержать хотя бы 1 трек (валидация).
+- A playlist must contain at least 1 track (validation).
-- Удаление плейлиста с подтверждением.
+- Playlist deletion with confirmation.
-- Данные сохраняются локально (localStorage).
+- Data is saved locally (localStorage).

-### 3. Recently Played (история прослушиваний)
+### 3. Recently Played (listening history)

-- Автоматическое сохранение каждого прослушанного трека с датой и временем.
+- Automatic saving of every played track with date and time.
-- Список «Недавно прослушанные» с возможностью фильтрации по дате.
+- A "Recently Played" list with date filtering.
-- Клик по треку — воспроизведение.
+- Clicking a track starts playback.

 ### 4. Access Control

-- Library доступна только авторизованным пользователям. Неавторизованные перенаправляются на Discover.
+- Library is accessible only to authenticated users.
+Unauthenticated users are redirected to Discover.

 ---

-## Player Implementation (глобальный плеер)
+## Player Implementation (global player)

 ### 1. Player UI

-- Плеер закреплён в нижней части страницы, виден на всех страницах.
+- The player is fixed at the bottom of the page, visible on all pages.
-- Отображает: обложку текущего трека, название, имя исполнителя.
+- Displays: current track cover, title, artist name.
-- Элементы управления: Play/Pause, Previous, Next.
+- Controls: Play/Pause, Previous, Next.
-- Progress bar — визуальная полоса прогресса воспроизведения. Пользователь может кликнуть/перетащить для перемотки.
+- Progress bar — a visual playback progress bar.
+The user can click/drag to seek.
-- Отображение текущего времени и общей длительности в формате `mm:ss`.
+- Display of current time and total duration in `mm:ss` format.
-- Регулятор громкости.
+- Volume control.

-### 2. Queue (очередь воспроизведения)
+### 2. Queue (playback queue)

-- Пользователь может открыть список очереди воспроизведения.
+- The user can open the playback queue list.
-- Треки добавляются в очередь при нажатии Play или «Воспроизвести все».
+- Tracks are added to the queue when pressing Play or "Play all".
-- Previous/Next переключают между треками в очереди.
+- Previous/Next switch between tracks in the queue.

 ### 3. Audio Playback

-- Воспроизведение треков через прямые ссылки на аудио-стримы из Jamendo API (поле `audio` в ответе).
+- Track playback via direct audio stream links from Jamendo API (`audio` field in the response).
-- Плеер продолжает воспроизведение при навигации между страницами.
+- The player continues playback when navigating between pages.

 ---